 Before, brands couldn’t market themselves over a multitude of channels.
-The only visual representations of each brand revolved around billboards, magazine ads and TV ads.
+The only visual representations of each brand revolved around billboards, magazine ads, and TV ads.
 Not only was this a minimal choice, but marketers and designers didn’t have to adapt their logo too much.
 Instead, they just calibrated the size and went with it.

 However, this era has seen a rise in different marketing channels.
-Websites and social media are the main drivers of brand popularity and require perfect logo presence.
+Websites and social media are the main drivers of brand popularity and require a perfect logo presence.
 A major factor in this presence is the size of the logo.

 Having every logo of yours scaled up or down creates a professional feel.
 For that reason, you have to adjust the logo according to its place on your website or on social media.

 In the next sections, we will discuss every important place where your logo should be and what is the best logo size.
 The guidelines will be short and implementing them will give you instant success.

 Everything begins with your website.
 Unlike social media, where interaction is the focus, your website is a dedicated space for your brand and your brand only.
 Therefore, you have to ensure that your logo is well-placed and well sized.
 One mistake many marketers and designers make is “plastering“ their logo all over the website.

 Do not oversaturate any space with your logo.
 The purpose of having a logo is marking your content and establishing an impression with your visitors, not spamming.
 What are some website facets you should focus on?
 Let’s see.